 More frequent Pollen Filter Changes:

-Since most of the Audi’s we work on are used year round, and we live in New England – we recommend replacement of your pollen filter annually (if you live in a dusty area like on a dirt road especially).
+Since most of the Audi’s we work on are used year-round, and we live in New England – we recommend replacement of your pollen filter annually (if you live in a dusty area like on a dirt road especially).
 It is surprising how dirty these filters get in a year.
-Much like the air filter in your house if you have forced air heat, they should be replaced more often than the suggested 2 year interval
+Much like the air filter in your house if you have forced air heat, they should be replaced more often than the suggested two-year interval.

 More Frequent Oil Changes: